DJ - District Purchasing

 Policy DJ

 The function of district purchasing is to serve the educational program by providing the necessary goods, services and public improvements.
-The Board declares its intention to purchase competitively without prejudice and to seek maximum educational value for every dollar expended.
+The board declares its intention to purchase competitively without prejudice and to seek maximum educational value for every dollar expended.
 Items commonly used by cost centers will be standardized whenever consistent with the educational goals and in the interest of efficiency or economy.

-The Chief Financial Officer is appointed by the superintendent to serve as purchasing agent.
-He/she will be responsible for developing and administering the district’s purchasing program.
+The position functioning as the chief financial officer is appointed by the superintendent to serve as purchasing agent.
+Throughout this policy, references to the chief financial officer shall refer to that position or its functional equivalent.
+This position will be responsible for developing and administering the district’s purchasing program.

-No obligation may be incurred by any officer or employee of the district unless that expenditure has been authorized in the budget or by Board action and/or Board policy.
+No obligation may be incurred by any officer or employee of the district unless that expenditure has been authorized in the budget or by board action and/or board policy.
 In all cases calling for the expenditure of district money, except payroll, a requisition and purchase order system must be used.

-Acceptance of any gratuities, financial or otherwise, from any supplier of materials or services to the district by any Board member, officer or employee of the district is prohibited.
+Acceptance of any gratuities, financial or otherwise, from any supplier of materials or services to the district by any board member, officer or employee of the district is prohibited.

 The superintendent shall develop administrative regulations necessary to implement this policy.
 Additional specific purchasing procedures are delineated in the district’s Purchasing Manual which is updated periodically.